-During this last month, I have had so many people coming into my Chicago acupuncture office complaining of colds, that I thought I’d post some good tips on how to avoid and treat the common cold.
+During the last couple of months, I have had so many people coming into my Chicago acupuncture office complaining of colds and sinus infections, that I thought I’d post some great tips on how to avoid and treat the common cold as well as other respiratory problems.

-Huang qi/Astragalus– I have written about this herb many times on my blog and with good reason.
+Huang Qi or Astragalus.
+I have written about this herb many times on my blog and with good reason.
 It stimulates the immune system; therefore it is often used to treat and prevent the common cold, sinus infections, allergies and other upper respiratory infections.

-Get Acupuncture!– Of course Acupuncture can prevent colds and flu by strengthening your immune system and significantly improving symptoms like congestion and sore throat.
+Get Acupuncture!
+Of course 😉 acupuncture can prevent colds, flu, and sinus infections by strengthening your immune system and significantly improving symptoms like congestion and sore throat.
 It can also shorten the duration of the illness with just a few needles inserted into key points in the body.